CMSs Like WordPress Require Constant Attention to Security

 Security is only as good as what we know to protect against and as new ‘holes’ and exploits are found CMS software must be patched.

 The Two Easiest Things to Do For Website Security

 1. Keep your CMS updated

 Systems like WordPress make updates incredibly easy.
-In fact a lot of the time it can be as easy as clicking a button within the site administration area.
+In fact, a lot of the time it can be as easy as clicking a button within the site administration area.
 Before any update is applied:

-- Make sure you have a current back up of the site.
+- Make sure you have a current backup of the site.

-- Do your research to ensure that the update wont affect the function of any other portion of your site.
+- Do your research to ensure that the update won’t affect the function of any other portion of your site.

 - Ensure that your server meets the requirements of the software change.

-It is advisable that you have a developer help with updates in case any incompatibilities are found before or after the update.
+You should have a developer help with updates in case any incompatibilities are found before or after the update.

 2. Get a Web Application Firewall (WAF)